petermgrund/lucianalab/_pages/members/_posts/2022-04-22-peter-grund.md

     phone: 612-624-4054
 ---

-Peter Grund is a senior pursuing a B.S. in psychology and a minor in integrative neuroscience.
-He joined the lab in May 2019 to gain experience administering cognitive and neuropsychological tasks and for a better understanding of statistical analyses.
+Peter Grund is a research professional who serves as the lab's coordinator.
+He graduated with a B.S. in psychology and a minor in integrative neuroscience in 2022.
+He has been with the lab since May 2019.

 Peter is interested in the neurobiological influences of substance use on adolescent brain development, as well as psychiatric genetics.
-He is coordinating two of the lab's current projects and assists in behavioral testing and data collection.
+He manages two of the lab's current projects, assists in behavioral testing, and conducts .
 He is carrying out an independent research project on the long-term effects of alcohol and cannabis use on adolescent/young adult impulsivity, as well as a project investigating the neural correlates of delay discounting.
-Peter also manages the BBPL lab website.
+Peter also manages the lab's website on GitHub.

-In addition to his participation in the Brain and Behavioral Processes Lab, Peter works as a data manager for the Minnesota Center for Twin and Family Research and is a part of a study at the Minneapolis VA attempting to use genetics as a predictor of mild traumatic brain injury treatment outcomes, as well as the role that they play in internalizing psychopathology.
-He is also a TA for the Human Neuroanatomy (NSCI 2101) lab section.
+In addition to his participation in the Brain and Behavioral Processes Lab, Peter previously worked as a data manager for the Minnesota Center for Twin and Family Research, and RA at the Minneapolis VA hospital, and a TA for the Human Neuroanatomy (NSCI 2101) lab section.

 Outside of his research and academic work, Peter enjoys reading, contributing to Wikipedia, and staying active in local politics.
-After completing his undergraduate work, Peter plans to participate in postbaccalaruate research and shortly thereafter apply to a clinical graduate program.